Borivali railway station: History

+On 4 February 2009, a rail roko happened at Borivali station, with many trains being halted or cancelled for several hours.
+The reason for this was because commuters were complaining about the lack of suburban trains starting from Borivali, with more trains originating from Virar instead.

 Platforms

-For the convenience of the passengers, Western Railway has decided to change the platform numbers of Borivali station.
+For the convenience of the passengers, Western Railway decided to change the platform numbers of Borivali station.
 The platforms have now been numbered from west to east, to maintain uniformity.
 Changes will be effective from 4 June 2017.